Energy bills and your rights

 If you are disputing an amount owing, you still need to pay the amount not in dispute - this will help ensure you don't end up with a much larger debt by the time the next bill is due.

 When you make your complaint:

 - make note of the date and time of the call, name of the person you spoke to, or ask for proof of the discussion, such as a reference number.
 Keep a copy of your notes for future reference.

 - state clearly how you would like your issue resolved.

 - if the person you are speaking to is unable to meet your expectations, ask to escalate the complaint and speak to a supervisor.
-If you remain dissatisfied after speaking to a supervisor, contact the SA Energy and Water Ombudsman.
+If you remain dissatisfied after speaking to a supervisor, contact the Energy and Water Ombudsman SA.